rubyworks/rc/README.md

 Moreover, these configurations can potentially share settings as demonstrated here via the `title` local variable.

-RC also supports profiles, either via a `profile` block or via a second config argument.
+RC also supports profiles, either via a `profile` block:

-    config :qed, :cov do
-      require 'simplecov'
-      ...
-    end

-Or,

     profile :cov
       config :qed do